publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch5C/schI/m__us_usc_t16_s670c–1.md

     (b) __Multiyear agreements__

-        (1) Funds appropriated to the Department of Defense for a fiscal year may be obligated to cover the cost of goods and services provided under a cooperative agreement or interagency agreement entered into under subsection (a) of this section or through an agency agreement under [section 1535 of title 31][/us/usc/t31/s1535] during any 18-month period beginning in that fiscal year, without regard to whether the agreement crosses fiscal years.
+        (1) Funds appropriated to the Department of Defense for a fiscal year may be obligated to cover the cost of goods and services provided under a cooperative agreement or interagency agreement entered into under subsection (a) or through an agency agreement under [section 1535 of title 31][/us/usc/t31/s1535] during any 18-month period beginning in that fiscal year, without regard to whether the agreement crosses fiscal years.

         (2)